Tengrom/Python_nmap/README.md

 ===========================

-Script#6: RDP_nmap_metasploit_threads.py
+Script#6:  Nmap_Metasploit_Scanner_Vuln_Threads.py

+Quick multithread scanner.
+Discovery devices using nmap and scaning them using Metasploit vulnerability scanner , if devices is vulnerable script will gather SMB info about OS and domain.
+Errors and script infos are recorded in /var/log/msf_rdp_vuln_threads.log

+Steps:

     1. Scanning of subnets or IPs from file for open interesting port
     2. Rescanning when there are probability of missing packets
-3. Checking if device  is vulnerable using Metasploit cve_2019_0708_bluekeep
+    3. Checking if device is vulnerable using Metasploit modules listed in provided file
-4. Gathering more information about device when port is opened and device is vulnerable.
+    4. Gathering more information about device using nmap script port is opened and device is vulnerable.
-5. Script is use 10 threads to speed up scanning
+    5. Results are recorded in Metasploit DB and in provided output file

 Usage:

-RDP_nmap_Metasploit.py [-h] [-i in-file with subnets or IPs]
+Nmap_Metasploit_Scanner_Vuln.py [-h] -i in-subnets_list_csv -l in-vuln_list_csv -o out-file

+Example of subnets_list_csv:

+	10.10.10.10
+        192.168.0.0/24

+Example of vuln_list_csv with structure,

+	<port to scan>,<path to metasploit module>,< cve or ms in module name>:
+        3389,auxiliary/scanner/rdp/cve_2019_0708_bluekeep,CVE-2019-0708
+        445,auxiliary/scanner/smb/smb_ms17_010,MS17-010

+To be sure that module will be discovered by script run:

+	'search path:auxiliary/scanner/rdp/cve_2019_0708_bluekeep type:auxiliary name:CVE-2019-0708'

+in metasploit console

-Script is using that library "https://github.com/DanMcInerney/pymetasploit3" Multiprocessing was based on very good described blog : "https://stackabuse.com/parallel-processing-in-python/"
+Script is using that library "https://github.com/DanMcInerney/pymetasploit3"

-Before use run metasploit and run msfrpcd:
+Before use: run metasploit and msfrpc :

 	msfrpcd -P yourpassword -S

+password type in the script in variable MSF_PASSWD

+Multiprocessing was based on very good described blog : "https://stackabuse.com/parallel-processing-in-python/"